This tutorial describes how to import a custom ship model into SpaceEngine. Before continuing, it is recommended to read this manual: Introduction.

 TurnEngines – “thrust” of the shunting engines while using them to rotate the ship.
 Larger value for faster rotations.

-Hyperdrive or Warpdrive – does ship have a warpdrive.
+Hyperdrive or Warpdrive – does the ship have a warpdrive.

 Aerodynamics – whether the ship is designed for atmospheric flight.
 If value is true, SpaceEngine uses the aerodynamic model of the shuttle with control surfaces (ailerons, elevator, rudder) that are controlled with the mouse and keyboard.
 If value is false, the ship behaves like an arrow (rotated in the direction of air flow) and has no control surfaces – the correction engines are used for turning instead (like in spaceflight).